 Get Started with Your AAS Nursing Degree

-You must be selected for admission to the the Associate of Applied Science Degree - Registered Nurse program at CMC
+You must be selected for admission to the Associate of Applied Science Degree - Registered Nurse program at CMC

-- BIO201/221 Anatomy & Physiology I with Lab 4 credits (max points 16 for “A”)
+- BIO2101 Anatomy & Physiology I with Lab, 4 credits

-- BIO202/222 Anatomy & Physiology II with Lab 4 credits (max points 16 for “A”)
+- BIO2102 Anatomy & Physiology II with Lab, 4 credits

-- PSY235 Human Growth & Development 3 credits (max points 9 for “A”)
+- PSY2440 Human Growth & Development, 3 credits

-Students are awarded points for asterisked (*) courses in the nursing application process.
+Students are awarded points for completed asterisked (*) courses in the nursing application process.
 Students who are planning to receive financial aid at full-time status or who may need full-time status for other reasons may choose to take these courses during the nursing program.
 Students receiving financial aid may benefit from carrying 12 credits or more each semester; however, students may choose to be awarded financial aid based on three-quarter time enrollment.

 Reviewing the nursing curriculum may be helpful.
 Discuss your financial aid needs and circumstances with a financial aid specialist and/or a CMC student services counselor to determine your optimal plan for completion of the general education courses and NUR courses once in the program.